Olympic rings cupcakes, an easy and festive way to celebrate the Olympics!

-Did you know the 2018 Winter Olympics in Pyeongchang, South Korea, will be the first time South Korea hosts the Winter Olympics?
-It will also be the first of 3 consecutive Olympic games to be held in East Asian followed by the 2020 Summer Games in Tokyo, Japan and the 2022 Winter Games in Beijing, China.
+Did you know the 2018 Winter Olympics held in Pyeongchang, South Korea, was the first time South Korea hosted the Winter Olympics?
+It was the first of 3 consecutive Olympic games to be held in East Asian followed by the 2020 Summer Games in Tokyo, Japan and the 2022 Winter Games in Beijing, China.
 I am filled with Olympic trivia.
 Well, all trivia.
 They don’t call me the 2006 Nasco Biology Trivia Champ for nothing!
 I can also name the summer host cities going back to 1960 in Rome, but enough about me and knowledge of useless trivia.
 Today we are talking about cupcakes!

 My kids associate the Olympics with cake.
 Not entirely odd when you consider we have baked a cake for the two previous Olympiads.
 And they are kids.
 If cake is involved they remember the cake, not necessarily the occasion.